Forecasting Revenue Expenses Direct Costs Personnel

 Once a revenue stream has been selected, it will be displayed alongside the calculation metric.

-Click Create & Exit to add the expense:
+Click Create & Exit:

 Editing an expense